 One sunny day back in 1965, I waited for my dad to pick me up outside the Lutheran Church building where I attended kindergarten.
-When all the kids were gone except for me and another classmate, I made a mature 5 year old decision to walk home and drop my classmate off on the way.
+When all the kids were gone except for me and another classmate, I made a mature five-year-old decision to walk home and drop my classmate off on the way.
 Where were the other responsible adults in this picture?
 The school staff?

-I was the eldest child of three.
-My parents were young, mid twenties, and the town we lived in was small with a population of 25,000 at the time.
-It was a simpler era or so I remember.
+I was the eldest of three children.
+My parents were young, mid-twenties, and the town we lived in was small, with a population of 25,000 at the time.
+It was a simpler era, or so I remember.

-Walking up 14th street toward our small two story rented house, it was either my mom or my uncle that came running toward me frantically, the details sketchy.
-Apparently, they had been looking for me everywhere.
-My five year old self was ambivalent toward their anxious state of mind.
+Walking up 14th street toward our small two-story rented house, it was either my mom or my uncle who came running toward me frantically, the details sketchy.
+They had been looking for me everywhere.
+My five-year-old self was ambivalent toward their anxious state of mind.
 What was the big deal?
 I had taken charge of the situation at hand.
 Why were the adults mad at me?

 The story I have always told myself was that it was okay because Dad was busy and could not get away.
 This story became part of many false narratives that I would carry for years.

 In 2006, at my dad's funeral, I told this story to a church full of friends and family as my way of thanking him for fostering my independence and desire to take care of myself.
-This childhood memory was spoken with a sense of pride because it revealed my moxie, my independence; character traits I gratefully inherited from my parents.
-But underneath that moxie were real feelings of abandonment which laid the framework for years of denial and excuses in other areas of my life.
+This childhood memory was spoken with a sense of pride because it revealed my moxie, my independence, and character traits I gratefully inherited from my parents.
+But underneath that moxie were genuine feelings of abandonment, which laid the framework for years of denial and excuses in other areas of my life.

 Why am I telling this particular story?

-I have often made excuses for the men (and women) that have come and gone in my life whenever I was dismissed or not recognized as having value.
+I have often made excuses for the men (and women) who have come and gone in my life whenever I was dismissed or not recognized as having value.
 Intense feelings of abandonment engulfed me growing up.
-My response was to rely on the survival tactic of self preservation, which for me meant internalizing those feelings.
-Burying them deep.
+My response was to rely on the survival tactic of self-preservation, which for me meant internalizing those feelings, burying them deep.

 These past few years, I have begun the process of coming to terms with my truth, examining some of those childhood stories that bubble to the surface for one reason or another.
-Those feelings of abandonment and rejection disguised as independence, no longer serve the adult me.
-Blame does not fall to my dad or anyone else for what I now recognize were childhood myths.
-I own these feelings and am no longer afraid to recognize them for what they were at that time.
+Those feelings of abandonment and rejection disguised as independence no longer serve the adult me.
+Blame does not fall on my dad or anyone else for what I now recognize as childhood myths.
+I own these feelings and am no longer afraid to acknowledge them for what they were at that time.

 What does this have to do with my art?

-Furthermore, journaling and using words to express my emotional state of mind has been a part of my life since the teen years.
+Furthermore, journaling and using words to express my emotional state of mind have been a part of my life since my teen years.
 When creating more serious works of art in college, I would write about the process and what the work meant to me.
 Oftentimes, it was not until much later that I truly understood some of my work.
-This is still true for me today and just like the childhood myths, learning my truth continues to take a long time to process.
+This remains true for me today, and just as with childhood myths, learning my truth continues to take a long time to process.

-The Image: Out of Obscurity, I chose this work to accompany this blog because it was created at a time when I was exploring and visually expressing my most inner feelings while working on my MFA in 2000.
-If one leaves themselves open to what comes naturally, the truth will reveal itself without much prompting.
-It was an obscure time and I was working through it with my art.
+The Image: Out of Obscurity, I chose this work to accompany this blog because it was created at a time when I was exploring and visually expressing my innermost feelings while working on my MFA in 2000.
+If one leaves oneself open to what comes naturally, the truth will reveal itself without much prompting.
+It was an obscure time, and I was navigating it through my art.

 Carl Jung wrote a lot about that.
 In a writing class today one of the women wrote a message from an ancestor: “Note the wounds and turn toward them.”
 Truth sets us free. 💞😘💖